Halloween is great time to dress up your home, your kids and your lawn, but follow our tips for having a safe and fun time.

 Costumes

-- Check your kids costume to make sure they will not trip over them when going up steps.
+• Check costume lengths to ensure kids won’t trip over them when going up steps.

-- Add reflective tape to costumes or the child’s treat bag to make sure they are visible to cars.
+• Add reflective tape to costumes or to your child’s treat bag so they are visible to cars.

 Decorating your home